microsoft/PowerToys/README.md

 **Highlights**

- - Keyboard manager now supports Numpad.
-Note, with previously bound hotkeys stored in settings.json would only react to non-Numpad keys now.
-If a user wishes to restore the previous behavior, it could be done by manually adding another binding for the Numpad variant.
+ - Keyboard manager now allows Numpad keys to be bound separately from the main keyboard.
+If using a previous configuration, only the main keyboard (not numpad) keys will be mapped.
+To restore the previous behavior, manually add separate bindings for numpad keys.
  - New utility: Crop And Lock allows you to crop a current application into a smaller window or just create a thumbnail.
 Focus the target window and press the shortcut to start cropping.
  - FancyZones code improvements and refactor.
  - Modernized ImageResizer UX.